prakhar531/System-Design/High Level Design/Database/Basics.md

 The **ACID** properties, in totality, provide a mechanism to ensure the correctness and consistency of a database in a way such that each transaction is a group of operations that acts as a single unit, produces consistent results, acts in isolation from other operations, and updates that it makes are durably stored.

-ACID properties are the four key characteristics that define the reliability and consistency of a transaction in a Database Management System (DBMS).
-The acronym ACID stands for Atomicity, Consistency, Isolation, and Durability.
-Here is a brief description of each of these properties:

-1. **Atomicity**: Ensures that a transaction is treated as a single, indivisible unit of work.
-Either all the operations within the transaction are completed successfully, or none of them are.
-If any part of the transaction fails, the entire transaction is rolled back to its original state, ensuring data consistency and integrity.
-2. **Consistency**: Ensures that a transaction takes the database from one consistent state to another consistent state.
-The database is in a consistent state both before and after the transaction is executed.
-Constraints, such as unique keys and foreign keys, must be maintained to ensure data consistency.
-3. **Isolation**: Ensures that multiple transactions can execute concurrently without interfering with each other.
-Each transaction must be isolated from other transactions until it is completed.
-This isolation prevents dirty reads, non-repeatable reads, and phantom reads.
-4. **Durability**: Ensures that once a transaction is committed, its changes are permanent and will survive any subsequent system failures.
-The transaction’s changes are saved to the database permanently, and even if the system crashes, the changes remain intact and can be recovered.

-Overall, ACID properties provide a framework for ensuring data consistency, integrity, and reliability in DBMS.
-They ensure that transactions are executed in a reliable and consistent manner, even in the presence of system failures, network issues, or other problems.
-These properties make DBMS a reliable and efficient tool for managing data in modern organizations.

 ### **Advantages of ACID Properties in DBMS:**

 1. **Data Consistency**: ACID properties ensure that the data remains consistent and accurate after any transaction execution.